siderolabs/sidero/sfyra/README.md

 With `-skip-teardown` flag test leaves the bootstrap cluster running so that next iteration of the test can be run without waiting for the boostrap actions to be finished.

+## Running manually

+Download the Talos artifacts with `make talos-artifacts`.
+Build Sfyra with `make sfyra`.

+Run full Sfyra integration test with latest Sidero release (unless overridden in `~/.cluster-api/clusterctl.yaml`):

+    sudo -E _out/sfyra test integration

+One can also run parts of the test flow:

+* setup Talos bootstrap cluster (single node): `sudo -E _out/sfyra bootstrap cluster`
+* install and patch CAPI and providers: `_out/sfyra bootstrap capi`
+* launch a set of VMs ready for PXE booting: `sudo -E _out/sfyra bootstrap servers`

+See each command help on how to customize the operations.

 ## Running with Talos HEAD

 Build the artifacts in Talos: